janwilmans/guidelines/guidelines_details.md

   - **Rationale**: C-style casts are less explicit and more prone to errors compared to C++-style casts (`static_cast`, `dynamic_cast`, `const_cast`, `reinterpret_cast`).
 C++-style casts provide better type safety and are easier to search for and review.
 They make the intention of the cast clearer, which improves code readability and maintainability.
 - [H.13] Do not add member variables to classes used as interfaces.
 (Interfaces are defined as pure virtual classes that have a virtual = default destructor)
   - **Rationale**: Interfaces (pure virtual classes) are meant to define a contract without imposing storage requirements.
 Adding member variables to such classes breaks this abstraction, leading to unnecessary overhead and potential misuse of the interface.
 Keeping interfaces pure enhances flexibility and decouples implementation details from the interface.
-- [H.14] Do not use protected member variables
+- [H.14] Do not use protected member variables.
   - **Rationale**: Protected member variables violate the encapsulation principle by exposing internal state to derived classes, which can lead to fragile and tightly coupled code.
 Instead, use protected methods to control access to the internal state, maintaining encapsulation while allowing controlled access when necessary.
 - [H.15] Avoid the use of `volatile`, `const_cast`, `reinterpret_cast`, `typedef`, `register`, `extern`, `protected` or `va_arg`
   - **Rationale**: